anoraktrend/frankensrc/README.md

 ## Building Iglus
 I would recommend cloning this git repo into /opt/FrankenSRC and iglunix/iglunix into /opt/src.
 This provides a good seperation of the two repos.
-You should also generate your own RSA key using openssl or ssh-keygen  FrankenSRC's iglus are all in one folder, so switch into whichever package folder you need to `cd` and:
+You should also generate your own RSA key using openssl or ssh-keygen.
+FrankenSRC's iglus are all in one folder, so switch into whichever package folder you need to with `cd` and:

 <details>
    <summary>Maintain a local repository</summary>